-The goal of the Climate Justice Initiative is to work under Commit2Respond to provide global climate change education and advocacy.
-We support the Unitarian Universalist (UU) climate justice movement by collaborating with other climate change voices at the United Nations in order to support climate change mitigation and adaptation that is viable for us and future generations.
+We support the UU climate justice movement by collaborating with other climate voices at the United Nations in order to support climate change mitigation, adaptation, and policies to protect communities under threat and to ensure that our planet is viable for us and future generations.

-The Unitarian Universalist United Nations Office (UU-UNO), part of the Unitarian Universalist Association (UUA) and working in collaboration with the Canadian Unitarian Council, promotes human rights, peace, and justice throughout the world.
-The UU-UNO supports the work of the United Nations Open Working Group on Sustainable Development Goals and feels its long-term vision is very much in tune with our moral, ethical, and survival imperative to ensure ecosystem health, livelihood, peace, and justice.
+The Unitarian Universalist Office at the United Nations (UU@UN), part of the Unitarian Universalist Association (UUA) and working in collaboration with the Canadian Unitarian Council, promotes human rights, peace, and justice throughout the world.
+The UU@UN supports the work of the United Nations 2030 Agenda for Sustainable Development, including the 17 Sustainable Development Goals (SDGs), whose long-term vision is very much in tune with our moral, ethical, and survival imperative to ensure ecosystem health, livelihood, peace, and justice.

 There can be no long-term solution to human rights concerns without effectively dealing with environmental justice issues; this includes climate change.
 Climate change makes a tangible impact on human survival on Earth.
-It is interconnected with many social justice and environmental issues including the themes focused on at the United Nations Conference on Sustainable Development, known as Rio+20, where representatives developed a set Sustainable Development Goals (SDGs) to replace the Millennium Development Goals (MDGs).
+It is interconnected with many social justice and environmental issues, including the themes focused on in the SDGs (good health & well-being, gender equality, clean water & sanitation, affordable & clean energy, reduced inequalities, etc.).

 Today’s world needs to address issues including: employment and decent work for all, social protection, youth, education and culture, health and population dynamics.
 Local efforts will not be enough to solve them.
 Global action is needed, which can only be coordinated by the United Nations.